mkind/blog/README.md

 _entries/_.

 To do so, just execute `bloggen.py`.
 Every blog entry is positioned in a separate file in _entries/YYYY/m/D/_.
-There are also a overall html files like _entries/0.html_, _entries/1.html_, ... which implement pagination.
+There are also an overall html files like _entries/0.html_, _entries/1.html_, ... which implement pagination.